 On your way home − Go home.

-Afterwards − Contact your family and give them your status, and then contact the International Student Services Division and give them your status.
+Afterwards − Contact your family and give them your status, and then contact the International Center and give them your status.

 *Protect yourself from falling objects such as billboards and window glass if you are in a crowded area.

 International Cooperation Office, International Center